Which American presidents had Irish roots? More than you'd think.

-With our current President, Barack Obama, also visiting his ancestral family home, Moneygall, County Offaly, during his time in office, historians are taking a look at the 22 American presidents with roots in Ireland.
+With our previous President, Barack Obama, also visiting his ancestral family home, Moneygall, County Offaly, during his time in office, historians began taking a closer look at the 22 American presidents with roots in Ireland.

-John Robert Greene, a historian and author of dozens of books, explained: "It's very simple, Catholic votes …There's not a huge love of Irish tradition, with the possible exception of JFK and Ronald Reagan, not a huge love of Irish culture, with the possible exception of JFK, Reagan and Bill Clinton, but there's a huge love for Catholic votes and particularly Irish Catholic votes.
+John Robert Greene, a historian and author of dozens of books, explained: "It's very simple, Catholic votes …There's not a huge love of Irish tradition, with the possible exception of JFK, Reagan and Bill Clinton, but there's a huge love for Catholic votes and particularly Irish Catholic votes.

 In 1984 President Ronald Regan and his wife Nancy visited Ballyporeen in County Tipperary.
 Eight bed and breakfasts, two cafes and souvenir businesses opened up.
 The tourist boom lasted for six or seven years.

 The local pub was renamed after the president before he even arrived and after his death in 2005 the Reagan presidential library acquired the interior of the pub.
 The walls were decked with images of the president around the world.